 Generating energy from tides in the oceans or seas is not a myth.
-Suppose you are a surfer or swimming fanatic.
+Suppose you are a surfer or swimming fanatic roaming in your swimsuit.
 In that case, you are aware of the true power of a tide closing in.
 Tidal energy is natural.
 However, there are a few more advantages as mentioned below:

 The tides are constantly on the move.
 They will ebb and flow, which means they will aid in the constant production of energy.
 Tidal energy is reliable when called upon since it is produced using steam generators.
 There are also tidal barrages that can be used to retrieve tidal energy.
 It is renewable, which means it is here to stay.